runemadsen/Magic-Book-Project/README.md

         $ bundle install

+   One of the gems we use, Nokogiri, has some system pre-requirements.
+Under Ubuntu 12.04, before you run `bundle install` you need to install the development libraries for xml and xslt with

+        $ sudo apt-get install libxml2-dev libxslt1-dev

 4. We are using a custom build of the asciidoc gem.
 To keep track of changes to this gem use git [submodules](http://git-scm.com/book/en/Git-Tools-Submodules).
 From the root of the repository run the following two commands to initialize